 - Vacation rentals can be booked with points.
 Point prices are pegged at 0.6 cents per point value.
 For example, a $1000 stay would cost 16,667 Marriott Bonvoy points.
 That’s not a good value for your points, in my opinion.
-Also note that 5th Night Free Awards do not apply.
+Also note that Stay for 5 Pay for 4 Awards do not apply.

 - You can earn points on paid rentals.
-The base earning rate will be 5 points per dollar plus bonuses for elite status.
+The base earning rate is 5 points per dollar plus bonuses for elite status.